NickLiffen/ghas-enablement/README.md

 npm run getRepos
 ```

-In case you don't want to manually go through and copy/paste the repo names into `repos.json`, you may execute this command that returns you with a list of repos the current user is associated with and has admin access to.
+Suppose you don't want to manually go through and copy/paste the repo names into `repos.json`.
+In that case, you may execute this command that returns you with a list of repos the current user is associated with and has admin access to.
 Post successful execution of this command, `repos.json` is created/updated at the root level holding the desired list.
-This can be viewed/edited and you may proceed with the next command to perform updates.
+This can be viewed/edited, and you may proceed with the following command to perform updates.
 You are welcome to modify this file.
-Just make sure it's a valid json file if you do edit.
+Just make sure it's a valid JSON file if you do edit.

 OR